top of page

 Wrapping Up

-While there are many ways to light a stage and equipment suitability and availability varies, These are the basics to achieving a solid result.
+While there are many ways to light a stage and equipment suitability and availability varies, these are the basics to achieving a solid result.
 It will take plenty of trial and error as finding a solution that works well in the room as well as on video/streaming can be tricky.
 These simple guidelines give you a good head start when it comes to defining your goals and purchasing the correct fixtures for your specific application.
 For additional advice or consultation on adding a stage lighting system or supplementing your existing setup, please give AVE a shout.

 bottom of page